kkgui05/Simple-Animation-Project/README.md

 # Simple-Animation-Project

+Author: kkgui05

 This is a C++ program that generates some elementary animations.

 How to use:

-Clone the repository or download the code file animation.cpp.
-Compile the program using any C++ compiler
+Clone the repository or download the code file, Compile the program using any C++ compiler,
 Run the program

 Enter the size of the animation (an odd number).
 Enter the shape you want to generate:
 1 for Square